AnassEDDIG/env-config-cli/README.md

 - Uses AES-256-CBC encryption with random IVs for each file
 - Prevents overwriting with confirmation prompts
 - Displays a success message after secure encryption
-- Designed for use in CI/CD pipelines and local setups"
+- Designed for use in CI/CD pipelines and local setups

 ### 4. 🧠 Type Generation (Phase 4)